South Kingsville: Today

 At only 60 hectares, South Kingsville is the smallest suburb in the west of Melbourne.

 Edwards Reserve in Brunel Street, South Kingsville, has one oval that is used for soccer and cricket.
 The reserve also has clubrooms, cricket nets, a basketball key, barbecue/picnic area and a children's playground.

 The suburb is the home of the 5th Footscray Scout group, part of Scouts Australia – Kariwara District.
 The group meets in a private hall and is open to youth aged 6 to 26 years.

-Vernon Street is the shopping strip of the suburb, also with Indian and Italian restaurants, and cafés.
-The street is also the location of Westgate Health Co-op, which is Australia's first-ever community medical co-operative.
+Vernon Street is the shopping strip of the suburb, also with Italian and Indian restaurants, and cafés.
 South Kingsville Community Centre is on nearby Paxton Street. providing a multitude of services to the community, such as: Pre School, Occasional Childcare Care facilities, Adult Education Courses, community activities and free access to computers and internet.